- Using a Japanese keyboard on Windows 10 can prove difficult if you don't have access to the right information.

 - Go to the Start icon and select Settings.

 - Scroll down to Notification Area and select Turn system icons on or off.

 - Locate the Input Indicator option and turn it ON.

 - Now you should see it in the right corner of your taskbar.

 From the small A icon, you can switch to different IME options.
-By default, it will be selected the Half-width alphanumeric.
-In the default mode, you can type in English like normal but some punctuation keys will have different values.
+By default, it will be selected as half-width alphanumeric.

 If your Japanese keyboard IME is not working, check out our dedicated article to find out how to fix it.